 As a teaching assistant (TA) or assistant instructor (AI), your work impacts the lives of undergraduates and their learning.
 The work you will do in your role is essential to the university’s mission.

-The Graduate Student Instructor program offers semi-annual conferences on teaching for graduate student instructors.
+The Graduate Student Development program offers programs and workshops on teaching for graduate student instructors.

 If you encounter departmental conflicts that you can't resolve, you may want to consult the Employee Assistance Program.

 The university requires that you complete compliance training modules related to your employment, accessible via the Compliance Training System.

 Learn details about campus safety measures developed by the Office of Campus Safety and Security.